 Most pre-lit Christmas trees come with basic white lights.
 However, it may be difficult to find a style that specifically matches more contemporary motifs.
 If you have a non-traditional décor theme at home, you might find that the pre-strung lights on your tree don’t go well with it.
 For something more versatile, Tree Classics offers a variety of Christmas trees with Worry-Free™ UL-approved LED lights that come with both clear and multicolor lighting options but if you have a very specific design in mind, then an unlit tree is still the most versatile.

 Pro: Economically Efficient

 Buying color-changing Christmas lights separately costs a bit more than adding on a small fee to have them included in the tree.
 If you do not know what to look for in terms of length and light count, this can even result in wasted expenses and extra lights that you do not need.
 Having pre-strung also works best for trees with a unique shape or size.

-When it comes to Christmas trees, your preferences may change from traditional green to all white Christmas trees through the years.
-Make a list of pros and cons similar to this one each Christmas season to ensure that you make the practical long-term choice.
+Over the years, your preferences may change from traditional green to all white Christmas trees, and from clear LED trees to fun, multicolor ones.
+Make a list of pros and cons similar to this each Christmas season to ensure that you make the practical long-term choice.
 If you can think of points for consideration that we haven’t already covered, let us know!